 Competition: More powerful options are out there

 The Levoit LV-H132 Air Purifier is a true stand-out if you’re buying a purifier based solely on price and the presence of a HEPA filter.
 That said, if you have some wiggle room with cost, you may want to look at other options that cover a larger space and offer more features.
 The LV-H132’s instructions say it should be used in rooms smaller than 126 square feet, which isn’t very large.
-For master bedrooms or living rooms, you’ll likely want to consider a larger unit like the Coway AP-1512HH Mighty Air Purifier, designed to filter rooms up to 361 square feet, or the Honeywell True HEPA Allergen Remover which was designed for rooms up to 465 square feet.
+For primary bedrooms or living rooms, you’ll likely want to consider a larger unit like the Coway AP-1512HH Mighty Air Purifier, designed to filter rooms up to 361 square feet, or the Honeywell True HEPA Allergen Remover which was designed for rooms up to 465 square feet.
 Though both cost more than twice the price of the Levoit, they triple and quadruple your coverage area respectively.
 Both also employ HEPA filters.
 On the flip side, they’re larger in footprint and the benefit of the Levoit’s small size is that it leaves plenty of room for other machines you may want to use like a portable heater or white noise machine.
 So at the end of the day, it really depends on the space you’re looking to cover.

 A solid and affordable small-space option